-Note: On the day of your performance, you will not be able to purchase Playhouse Square Parking Garage passes online or at the Ticket Office.
+Note: On the day of your performance, you will not be able to purchase Playhouse Square Parking Garage passes online or at the Box Office.
 Drive-up on-site parking may still be available at the published on-site rate.

 We offer wheelchair assistance on Euclid Avenue.
 If you or a companion need a wheelchair, please pull up in front of the theater you are attending and a RedCoat volunteer will be happy to assist.
 Please note: We cannot assist guests in and out of vehicles.

 For information on group bus parking, please call 216-664-6050.